krogank9/Cocos2dx-Sprite-Stitcher/README.md

 4. `png2stitch_a` will convert a large png into tiles, but each tile has its own alpha map

 ##Command line tool usage:
-1. `png2etc1 file1.png file2.png file3.png ... // outputs a .pkm for every infile`
+1. `png2etc1 file1.png file2.png file3.png ...` outputs a .pkm for every infile
-2. `png2etc1_a file1.png file2.png file3.png ... // outputs a .pkm & _alpha.pkm for every infile`
+2. `png2etc1_a file1.png file2.png file3.png ...` outputs a .pkm & _alpha.pkm for every infile
-3. `png2stitch image_name.png // outputs folder image_name, containing a number of .pkm tiles <= 1024x1024 depending on image size`
+3. `png2stitch image_name.png` outputs folder image_name, containing a number of .pkm tiles <= 1024x1024 depending on image size
-3. `png2stitch_a image_name.png // same as png_stitch but each tile also comes with an alpha map`
+3. `png2stitch_a image_name.png` same as png_stitch but each tile also comes with an alpha map

 ##Download Cocos2d-x project files:
 1. `shaders/` folder, place this in your Cocos2d-x project's `Resources/` directory